Virtual-Coffee/VC-Community-Docs/docs/monthly-challenges/photography/README.md

 ---
 id: README
-title: "Photography Challenge"
+title: 'Photography Challenge'
-sidebar_label: "Photography Challenge"
+sidebar_label: 'Photography Challenge'
 keywords:
   - 'coffee table groups'
   - 'virtual coffee coffee table groups'
   - 'volunteer roles and responsibilities'
   - 'virtual coffee community'
   - 'community guides'
   - 'community documentation'
   - 'tech community'
   - 'online tech community'
   - 'community management'
   - 'community building'
   - 'monthly challenges'
   - 'virtual coffee monthly challenges'
   - 'lightning talk'
   - 'virtual coffee writers'
   - 'community writers'
   - 'volunteer roles in online community'
   - 'responsibilities of online community volunteers'
   - 'building a strong community'
   - 'guidelines for online community'
   - 'writing community documentation'
   - 'online community building strategies'
   - 'effective community management techniques'
   - 'monthly challenges for online communities'
   - 'planning online community events'
 tags:
   - 'monthly challenge'
 ---

 This month, we are encouraging our members to take some time away from their screens and get out of the house, then come back and share photographs in Slack.
 You can, of course, complete the challenge without going more than five feet from your car, but we encourage you to get the benefit of some fresh air and exercise.